centuryhopper/CustomNugetPackages/HandyBlazorComponents/README.md

   - This is a pop up that allows you to customize information to display to the end user.
 - **CooldownTimer**:
   - This is a tool that you can use to time out users (or hackers) who repeatedly try to access a secure resource.
-- **CustomPagination**:
+- **HandyGrid**:
-  - This is a tool that you can use to break up your collections into multiple pages
+  - This is a tool that you can use to display your collection of items in a grid view and perform crud operations on it.
+More information coming soon!

 More will be added as per request, so feel free to create an issue.
 Contributions are welcome as well!
 Just create a pull request and I will take a look.